hgosansn/jsonresume-theme-tone/README.md

 npm install
 npm run fetch # Fetch the resume from the Gist and save it locally npm run watch # To preview the resume using puppeteer
+# In any case list all the available scripts
+jq -r '.scripts' ./package.json
 ```

 ## List of changes from the original theme